Articles for Translators

 Be A Bulldog With Those Past Due Invoices

-Professional collectors have an advantage over the in-house
+Professional collectors have an advantage over the in-house commercial

-from highly sophisticated systems that dial collection calls
+sophisticated systems that dial collection calls automatically,

 How to calculate your per word rate